AdobeDocs/commerce-merchant-services.en/help/live-search/onboarding-overview.md

 ## Cookies

 [!DNL Live Search] collects user interaction data as part of its base functionality and cookies are used to store this data.
-When collecting any user information, the user must agree to store cookies. [!DNL Live Search] and [!DNL Product Recommendations] share the same data stream and therefore use the same cookie mechanism.
+When collecting any user information, the user must agree to store cookies. [!DNL Live Search] and [!DNL Product Recommendations] share the data stream and therefore the same cookie mechanism.
 Read more about it in [Handle Cookie Restrictions](https://experienceleague.adobe.com/docs/commerce-merchant-services/product-recommendations/developer/setting-cookie.html).